chinedufn/swift-bridge/book/src/bridge-module/functions/README.md

 Allows you to pass an opaque Rust struct's field into a function and then return the value that that function returned.

-You can prefix the field name with `&` or `&mut` in order to return a reference or mutable reference to the field.
+You can prefix the field name with `&` or `&mut` in order to pass the field to the function by reference or mutable reference respectively.

 ```rust
 #[swift_bridge::bridge]